Frequently Asked Questions

 Do you source locally?

-We like to source as much as we can from other local suppliers.
-Currently, we source all of our spices from World Spice Merchants, and we use two local wholesale suppliers for other ingredients.
+We do business with local wholesalers.
+We source all of our spices from World Spice Merchants.
 Please let us know of a business we should be working with.
 And the smaller the better!